CAL English Department

 • Coursework in literature, literary criticism, literary theory, and/or readings in creative writing (12 units)

-• ENG 699, for the research, writing, and revision of an approved thesis.
-Please note: You may end up taking more than the 6 units of thesis credit you can count toward your degree because you must register for it each semester while you are working on your thesis.
-(3-6 units)
+You may end up taking more than the 6 units of thesis credit you can count toward your degree because you must register for it each semester while you are working on your thesis.

-• Note that up to 6 units of 400-level literature courses may count toward degree, with advisor approval
+• Up to 6 units of 400-level literature courses may count toward degree, with advisor approval.

 Additional Information